Neurrone/personal-knowledge-base/notes/cycle-of-experience.md

 ## Resistances Are Not Always Negative

 Resistances can also be a form of intervention.
-To end sexual harassment, use introjection.
+To end sexual harassment, the potential perpetrator should use introjection to curb the impulse.

 Some amount of resistances is also normal and healthy.
 We would be overwhelmed without resistances which prevents us from being able to process too many units of work simultaneously.
 It is also a critical mechanism for survival and well-being.